Generic name: Liothyronine Injection [ lye-oh-THYE-roe-neen ]

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

-More Triostat resources
+More about Triostat (liothyronine)

 - Check interactions